binux/pyspider/docs/tutorial/Render-with-PhantomJS.md

             } for x in response.doc('.stream.item').items()]
         }
 ```
 > I used some API to handle the list of streams.
-You can find complete API reference from: [PyQuery complete API](https://pythonhosted.org/pyquery/api.html)
+You can find complete API reference from [PyQuery complete API](https://pythonhosted.org/pyquery/api.html)

 Running JavaScript on Page
 --------------------------

 We will try to scrape images from [http://www.pinterest.com/categories/popular/](http://www.pinterest.com/categories/popular/) in this section.
-Only 25 images is shown at the begining, more images would be loaded when you scroll to the bottom of the page.
+Only 25 images is shown at the beginning, more images would be loaded when you scroll to the bottom of the page.

 To scrape images as many as posible we can use a [`js_script` parameter](/apis/self.crawl/#enable-javascript-fetcher-need-support-by-fetcher) to set some function wrapped JavaScript codes to simulate the scroll action: